 From this experience, I learned how to become a leader who respects, listens, delegates, and communicates with their members well.
-A poorly organized and mismanaged factory would never result in a well-synchronized production because it often results in a poor outcome of work output, and I believe it goes the same way with becoming a leader.
-Like a factory, having an exclusive leadership style impacts the results of the work output by discouraging my team members from contributing to the team.
-I can now comprehend the bigger picture of what a leader should be and how a leader can pave the path forward.
-Leadership holds great importance for me because it’s about positively influencing the people around me to reach greater heights.
+A poorly organized and mismanaged factory would result in poor work output.
+Like a factory, my exclusive leadership style discourages my members from contributing to the team, which impacts our work output.
+The bigger picture of leadership is about positively influencing the people around me to reach greater heights.
 Now, I aspire to become a leader who can help provide guidance, resolve conflicts and establish a clear vision for the team; all components needed to achieve excellent work output.

+1 hour